 A disciplined team will always be an effective organizational performance tool, but never the complete answer to overall organizational performance.
 Real teams can make excellent uses of crowdsoursing or blogs as well as other informal networking approaches.

-you frequently publish articles on teams and organizational performance.
+On your website you frequently publish articles on teams and organizational performance.
 For example, one of the recent articles discusses how to get more performance from staff in recessionary times.
 Is your organization devoting more time and energy to supporting your website?
 What feedback do you receive?

 We devote a great deal of time and energy to supporting our website and to publishing new thinking on strategy, management, and organization based on insights from our work with clients.